tdwg/website/conferences/2025/biss-abstracts-tldr/index.md

 ---

-*Last updated 11 August 2025*
+*Last updated 12 August 2025*

-The complete instructions for submitting 2025 extended abstracts may be found [here](https://www.tdwg.org/conferences/2025/biss-abstract-submission/).
-This high level summary provides relevant links to that document.
+For those already familiar with extended abstract submission in BISS, this high level summary provides relevant links to the [complete instructions for submitting 2025 extended abstracts](https://www.tdwg.org/conferences/2025/biss-abstract-submission/).

+TL;DR, or "too long; didn't read" is an example of slang or jargon, which we've told you not to use.
+Do what we say, not what we do!

 ## Deadline